KudoC0nan/Balance_On_Wheels/README.md

 ## <ins>Prerequisites

-1. Used [Solidworks](https://www.solidworks.com/) for Designing our Robot.
+1. Used [Solidworks 2022](https://www.solidworks.com/) for Designing our Robot.

 2. Used [Creality](https://www.creality.com/pages/download) Software used for 3D Printing

-3. Used [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) for building and flashing the code on ESP-32 Microcontroller.
+3. Used [ESP-IDF v4.4](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) for building and flashing the code on ESP-32 Microcontroller.

 4. Used [Python](https://www.python.org/) Scripts for calculation of specifications of Bot.